YA Books are Epic: Thanks so much for doing this with me!

 Darren: The only event I’m doing in the near future is at the Edinburgh Book Festival in August.
 But fans can send me a letter at any time – the address can be found in the Contact page of my website, www.darrenshan.com – and I always respond with a handwritten, autographed reply.

-Gryffindor Books: The Saga of Darren Shan was made into a movie called The Vampire’s Assistant The movie only covered the first three books.
+YA Books are Epic: The Saga of Darren Shan was made into a movie called The Vampire’s Assistant the movie only covered the first three books.
 Are there any plans to cover the other books in this series or any of your other books?
 Maybe The Saga of Larten Crepsley?